Black Adam (film): Future

 Producers Hiram Garcia and Beau Flynn later confirmed to ComicBook.com that a sequel was planned and that it was intended to be fast-tracked into production, serving as a buildup to the duel between Superman and Black Adam.
 Cavill himself confirmed his resumed involvement in the DCEU as a whole on October 24, stating that his mid-credits cameo appearance in Black Adam was "just a very small taste of things to come".
 In December, producer and financier Joe Singer told Deadline Hollywood that he believed the film would turn a profit through PVOD and home media sales, furthermore stating that Warner Bros.
 Discovery was still in talks for a sequel.
 Later that month, Cavill announced that he would no longer play Superman, as DC Studios co-CEO James Gunn intended to reboot the character in the future.

 Also that month, Johnson confirmed that a Black Adam sequel was not in Gunn's immediate plans, though he added that he and Warner Bros. would "continue exploring the most valuable ways Black Adam can be utilized in future DC multiverse chapters".
 Gunn reciprocated by saying that he looked forward to future collaborations with Johnson and Seven Bucks Productions.
+In August 2023, Johnson stated that he believed the film did not get a sequel due to multiple changes of the leadership at Warner Bros.
+Discovery.
+In November 2025, Brosnan revealed during an interview with the United Kingdom edition of the GQ magazine that Doctor Fate had been originally planned to have his own spin-off television series or film after Black Adam and that he had heard that he was going to be in the new Superman, still being willing to reprise the role for the DC Universe (DCU).